balanced/balanced-docs/overview/rev1/guides/balanced-js.rst

   Sends the data stored in the ``cardDataObject`` to Balanced's servers for tokenization.

-  :param cardDataObject.card_number: *required*.
+  :param cardDataObject.number: *required*.
 The credit card number
   :param cardDataObject.expiration_month: *required*.
 The credit card's expiration month in the format of MM
   :param cardDataObject.expiration_year: *required*.
 The credit card's expiration year in the format of YYYY
-  :param cardDataObject.security_code: *optional*.
+  :param cardDataObject.cvv: *optional*.
 The credit card's security code
   :param cardDataObject.name: *optional*.
 The credit card holder's name
   :param cardDataObject.postal_code: *optional*.
 The credit card's billing postal code (zip code in the USA)
   :returns: ``null``.
 Invokes the ``callback`` function with three parameters -